Managing Nonadherent and Difficult Patients

 - Document a description of all clinical nonadherence in the patient’s health record, as well any education provided to the patient, family, caregiver, and/or significant other regarding the possible consequences of not following the treatment regimen.

 - When documenting, use subjective statements from the patient or others and objective information obtained through patient encounters.
-Avoid disparaging remarks or editorializing when documenting information in the health record related to patients’ nonadherent behaviors.
+Avoid disparaging remarks or editorializing when documenting information related to patients’ nonadherent behaviors.